Shuki-Bouh/NESEmulator/README.md

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature-name`.
 3. Make your changes.
+4. Please make sure you have used the linter.xml file
-4. Push your branch: `git push origin feature-name`.
+5. Push your branch: `git push origin feature-name`.
-5. Create a pull request.
+6. Create a pull request.

 ## License
 This project is licensed under the [GPL License](LICENSE).